rguske/rguske.github.io/post/vmware_vctl_kind_writing_configuration_failed/index.md

 ## Adjusting the CRX VM with appropriate resources

 By default `vctl` assigns 2 GB of memory and 2 CPU cores for the CRX VM that hosts the Kubernetes node container.
-For my Harbor one node deplyoment I've kept to the minimum requirements[^7] (2 CPUs, 4 GB Mem) but also decided to give the CRX VM a little bit more, to keep the option open to run a Multo-Node deployment as well.
+For my Harbor one node deplyoment I've kept to the minimum requirements[^7] (2 CPUs, 4 GB Mem) for the Kubernetes node but also decided to give the CRX VM a little bit more, to keep the option open to run a Multo-Node deployment as well.
 Therefore, I  applied the following configuration:

 `vctl system config --vm-cpus 4 --vm-mem 8192 --k8s-cpus 2 --k8s-mem 4096` which will adjust the `config.yaml` in `~/.vctl/` accordingly.